-Your job, as lead architect for this project, is to develop a well-adjusted puppy.
+Your most crucial job, as a new dog parent, is to develop a well-adjusted puppy.

-Actually, the joke ends there.
-Because when it comes to puppies who don’t get lots of opportunities to interact positively with other dogs, new people, or novel situations, the end result usually isn’t very funny.
+When it comes to puppies who don’t get lots of opportunities to interact positively with other dogs, new people, or novel situations, the end results are often messy.

 As recently as 30 years ago, trainers and owners didn’t talk much about puppy socialization.
 But today, most people know about the importance of making puppies well-rounded little Renaissance hounds.
 And as they have gotten busy signing up for puppy kindergarten and arranging play dates with the dog next door, a new concern has developed: Fueled more by enthusiasm than knowledge, some people expose puppies to the world in a way that emphasizes its dangers rather than its delights.